PDgaming/Grade-App/README.md

    or through a file explorer.

-### Usage

-1. Open the index.html file in any web browser:

-2. Click on "Login" and enter your credentials.

-3. Start a conversation with the AI assistant by typing in your questions and receive responses based on NCERT books.

-4. Enjoy the benefits of instant, accurate, and reliable academic assistance!

 ## Contributing

-We welcome contributions to improve Grade App.
-Feel free to open issues, submit pull requests, or suggest new features to enhance the app's functionality.
+We welcome contributions to improve or suggest new features to enhance the app's functionality.

 ## License